Is a Venezuelan gang growing in the US? Colorado feels the threat.

 Border Patrol encounters reached historic highs under the Biden administration – and more Venezuelans have tried to enter the U.S. as instability grips their country.
 Some conservatives cite TdA reports as evidence of flawed Biden-Harris border security policies.
 But the administration blames Republicans for blocking a bipartisan immigration bill and points to a dramatic drop in border crossings in recent months after new asylum restrictions.

-Over the past year, American media have increasingly cited law enforcement reports of alleged TdA activity, from New York to Florida.
-The United States, however, isn’t the first country to allege TdA’s presence beyond Venezuela.
+Over the past year, American media have increasingly cited law enforcement reports of suspected TdA activity, from New York to Florida.
+The U.S., however, isn’t the first country to allege TdA’s presence beyond Venezuela.
 Its reach has reportedly spanned several countries in South America, with a criminal portfolio including murder, extortion, sexual exploitation, and drug trafficking.
-The Drug Enforcement Administration is investigating the latter in Colorado.
+The Drug Enforcement Administration is investigating the last of these in Colorado.

 “In recent months, our agents – working in collaboration with federal, state, and local partners here in Colorado – have seized multi-kilogram quantities of fentanyl destined for the Denver-Metro area from individuals believed to be members and/or associates of the gang known as Tren de Aragua,” says Jonathan Pullen, special agent in charge of the DEA Rocky Mountain Field Division, in an emailed statement.